mdanie2/stanford-prereq-graph/README.md

 Stanford Prerequisite Graph
 =====================

-Visual representation of various major requirements at Stanford University.
+A visual representation of various major requirements at Stanford University.
+Use of the constructed graph will help students craft four-year plans.

 ### Usage